Rechargeable non-aqueous metal–oxygen batteries Faraday Discussion

 Welcome

-Join us in York, or online, in September 2023 for this addition to our Faraday Discussion series.
-For over 100 years and 300 meetings, Faraday Discussions have been the forefront of physical chemistry.
-Many of these Discussions have become landmark meetings in their field.
+Join us in York, in September 2023 for this addition to our Faraday Discussion series.
+For over 100 years and 300 meetings, Faraday Discussions have been at the forefront of the physical sciences and many Discussions have become landmark meetings in their field.

-The meeting will bring together the wide range of scientists working on metal–oxygen batteries and allow opportunities to establish new collaborations.
+This Discussion will bring together a wide range of researchers working on metal–oxygen batteries to deliver an unmissable opportunity to share and discover new work, reconnect with colleagues and establish new collaborations.

-On behalf of our committee, we look forward to welcoming you to York, or if you are joining us virtually, online.
+On behalf of our committee, we look forward to welcoming you to York.

 Laurence Hardwick